soc/soc.me/_languages/type-annotations.md

 #### Language Comparison

-As languages have explored various designs[^curly], we can check whether they satisfy the last three properties mentioned above:
+As languages have explored various designs[^curly], we can check whether they satisfy the three properties mentioned above:

 **Java**